 A healthy compost pile should have much more carbon than nitrogen.

-Nitrogen or protein-rich matter (manures, food scraps, green lawn clippings, and green leaves) provides raw materials for making enzymes.
+Nitrogen or protein-rich matter (manures, food scraps, green lawn clippings, kitchen waste, and green leaves) provides raw materials for making enzymes.

 A healthy compost pile should have much more carbon than nitrogen.
 A simple rule of thumb is to use one-third green and two-thirds brown materials.
 The bulkiness of the brown materials allows oxygen to penetrate and nourish the organisms that reside there.
 Too much nitrogen makes for a dense, smelly, slowly decomposing anaerobic mass.
 Good composting hygiene means covering fresh nitrogen-rich material, which can release odors if exposed to open air, with carbon-rich material, which often exudes a fresh, wonderful smell.
 If in doubt, add more carbon!

 This table details how the items in your compost are likely to be classified: